 There are four main breastfeeding holds — cradle, cross cradle, sidelying and football.
 To ensure proper positioning, baby should be facing you, chest to chest.
 Baby should also be properly aligned — baby's ear, shoulder and hip should be in a straight line — and base of baby's head should be supported.
 Good positioning is an important key to breastfeeding!

 In addition to good positioning, a good latch is an important key to breastfeeding!
-Signs of a good latch include the entire nipple and as much of the areola as possible inside of baby's mouth, lips turned out, tongue over lower gum, baby staying on breast, no biting or pinching pain and swallowing.
+Signs of a good latch include the entire nipple and as much of the areola as possible inside of baby's mouth, lips turned out, tongue over lower gum, baby staying on breast, swallowing and no biting or pinching pain.

 Newborn babies are often awake and alert for the first 1-2 hours after birth, and then sleep for many hours at a time.
-It's best to offer the breast at least eight times in teh first day, but they may eat less often in teh first 24 hours.
+It's best to offer the breast at least eight times in the first day, but they may eat less often in teh first 24 hours.
 On day two, babies begin to cue and eat more frequently.
 On day three, babies may begin to "cluster feed," which means he or she may feed many times close together.
 Cluster feeds often continue until your milk supply increases.
 On day four and five, your milk supply will likely increase so that baby eats more during each feed.
-By now, most babies nurse 8-12 times in a 24 hour period.

 It is common for new moms to be concerned that they are not producing enough breastmilk and that their baby is not getting enough to eat.
 Babies have tiny stomachs - from the size of a grape at birth to the size of an apricot at day seven - and do not require a large amount of breastmilk to feel full.
-Signs that your baby is getting enough to eat are at least 8 feedings in a 24 hour period, enough wet and dirty diapers for their age (see resource below), using a deep latch with several periods of sucking and swallowing at each feed, seeming satisfied after feeds and gaining weight.
+Signs that your baby is getting enough to eat are:

 For the first five days, you should expect at least one wet and one dirty diaper for each day of age (one wet and one dirty on day one, two wet and two dirty on day two, etc.).
 Baby's stool will change from black meconium on day one, to black or dark green on day two, to brown, green or yellow on day three and by day four or five, will change to yellow, loose seedy stool.